mautic/mautic-grav/README.md

 ## Mautic tracking

-Tracking JS works right after you enable the plugin, insert the Base URL and save the plugin (you also have to enable tracking in the configuration settings).
+Tracking JS works right after you enable the plugin, enable tracking, insert the Base URL and save the plugin.
 After this, the plugin will insert JS into the head of your site from your Mautic instance.
 You can check HTML source code (CTRL + U) of your Grav website to make sure the plugin works.
 You should be able to find something like this:

 ```
 <script>